LeidyGil/leidygil.github.io/SQL_English.md

 GROUP BY e.id
 ORDER BY cantidad_proyectos DESC;

+## Types of Joins
--- Inner Join
+### Inner Join
 -- Key ideas
--- The JOIN clause allows us to combine data from multiple tables into a single result table.
+-- The JOIN clause allows us to combine data FROM multiple tables into a single result table.
 -- There are several types of joins, and when the type of join is not specified, INNER JOIN is used by default.
 -- The difference between the types of joins lies in how records that do not have a common key in both tables are handled.
 -- INNER JOIN is the default option.